wxs/eccv-art/content/pieces2019/smile/index.md

 arturl: "https://laurenzo.net/smile"
 ---

-Smile, is a mixed-media installation consisting of a screen situated in a black box, mounted on the wall.
+_Smile_, is a mixed-media installation consisting of a screen situated in a black box, mounted on the wall.
 The screen is black.
 However, when an interactor smiles at the installation, drone-footage of the ruins of Gaza, digitally slowed-down by the artist, fades in.
 If the interactor stops smiling, the videos